plural form of bursa

 - Or, if surgical intervention is required, talk with your doctor about using these same products for post-surgery recovery as you will find them to be effective for reducing post-surgery inflammation, enhancing range of motion and reducing scar tissue growth.

 ... and Re-injury to your knee must be avoided at all costs!

-Time is hard on an immobilized joint - you lose strength in your knee but worse than that, you lose the range of motion from atrophy (your flexible tendons, muscles and ligaments slowly shrink / waste away, decreasing joint elasticity).
+Time is no friend to an immobilized joint - you lose strength in your knee but worse than that, you lose the range of motion from atrophy (your flexible tendons, muscles and ligaments slowly shrink / waste away, decreasing joint elasticity).
 The more time that goes by with your knee immobilized, the more likely you'll wind up with a chronic problem (long term injury such as tendonitis or chronic inflammation / bursitis pain).
 Basically it means that your knee won't perform as well as it once did and it becomes more prone to injury again later on.

 If you have an inflamed bursa in your knee, it's very important to heal it quickly and completely.
 Minimizing the healing time of your knee bursitis should be an obvious goal, as knee bursitis will limit your ability to go about your daily routine.
 As stated here (MedicineNet.com), if your long-term (chronic) knee bursitis is left untreated, calcium deposits can form within the bursae.
 These calcium deposits can lead to permanent stiffness in your injured knee.

 Dealing with continuous re-injury, chronic inflammation / swelling and the possibility of getting calcium deposits means you'll have a greater chance of winding up with a chronic knee condition or a serious case that needs to be resolved with surgery.